 At a high level, you need to:

-- Identify the tasks that need to be complete to create a stepping stone.
+- Identify the tasks that need to be completed to create a stepping stone.

 - Identify dependencies between these tasks.